Kudzu has not been shown to treat cancer in humans.

 Tectorigenin, an isoflavone present in kudzu, demonstrated antiproliferative activity against human cancer (HL-60) cells.
 The proposed mechanisms are induction of differentiation in the cells and a reduction in the expression of Bcl-2, an antiapoptotic protein (1).

-- Methotrexate: When coadministered, a root decoction of Kudzu reduces its elimination resulting in an increase in the level of methotrexate in rats (17).
+Methotrexate: When coadministered, a root decoction of kudzu reduces its elimination resulting in increased methotrexate levels in rats (17).